SOUTH TYNESIDE SPECIFIC INFORMATION

 NB: Pressure Ulcers

 Pressure ulcers may occur as a result of neglect.
 Where concerns are raised regarding skin damage as a result of pressure, there is a need to raise it as a safeguarding concern within the organisation.
 In a minority of cases it may warrant a safeguarding concern with the local authority.
-Please see Safeguarding and Pressure Ulcers.
+Please see Pressure Areas and Safeguarding.

 3. Patterns of Abuse

 Incidents of abuse may be one off or multiple, and affect one person or more.